Terms of Engagement

 - all parties and other advisers involved in the matter will be co-operative and will not be unreasonable; and

 - any third party or regulatory consents or approvals will be given in a timely manner and will not involve protracted negotiations.

 Unless specified, GST and disbursements are excluded from any estimate or quotation.
 Any breakdown of costs we provide to support our estimate or quotation is indicative only and we can adjust any component of such breakdown.

-Office Expenses and Disbursements: Unlike many firms, we do not charge a standard “office expenses” fee and consider that usual day-to-day overheads of running our firm are covered by our professional fees.
-We will however charge separately for any out of pocket costs we incur in completing your work (such as filing/registration fees and search costs), or office-type costs which are significant enough in our view to justify the administrative effort to track and pass on.
+Disbursements and third party expenses: In providing the services we may incur disbursements and payments to third parties on your behalf and you authorise us to incur these disbursements (such as AML verification fees, webform charges, filing/registration fees, search costs and courier charges), which are reasonably necessary to provide the services.
 Where we know that any significant costs will be incurred, we will take reasonable steps (where time permits) to let you know in advance, and may require you to prepay those amounts to us or provide us with security for those costs.
-We will have your authority to draw on those funds as the relevant fees/expenses become due.
+You authorise us to draw on any such funds as the relevant fees/expenses become due.

-(b) retain your papers and any of your property we have in our possession;
+- retain your papers and any of your property we have in our possession; and

 You are also liable for any costs we incur in collecting any unpaid amounts from you.

 Where we have an arrangement with you that we will address the invoice to another person, you will remain responsible for payment of that invoice if it is not paid by the other party.
 Similarly, you remain liable for our costs regardless of whether you expect to be, or are, reimbursed by another party.

 GST and currency: Our invoices will include any New Zealand Goods and Services Tax (GST) applicable to our supply of services to you.
 All invoiced amounts are payable in New Zealand dollars, unless we agree otherwise.